 Orlando boasts numerous state-of-the-art concert venues, too.
-They include downtown’s Dr. Phillips Center, Amway Center, Camping World Stadium and Exploria Stadium, plus more intimate halls such as House of Blues at Disney Springs® and Hard Rock Live at Universal CityWalk.
+They include downtown’s Amway Center, Camping World Stadium and Exploria Stadium, plus more intimate halls such as House of Blues at Disney Springs® and Hard Rock Live at Universal CityWalk.

 Just 20 minutes from downtown Orlando, Winter Park is one of Central Florida's most refined communities — and they have the museums to prove it.
-At Rollins Museum of Art, you can view more than 5,600 works that range from an ancient sarcophagus to the latest in 21st century art.
-Admission is always free.
+For starters, you’ll find the world’s largest collection of work by famed American designer Louis Comfort Tiffany at The Charles Hosmer Morse Museum of American Art.

 Learn more: Orlando Museums